Transnational lived citizenship: Practices of citizenship as political belonging among emerging diasporas in the Horn of Africa

 - Covid-19 and Urban Migrants in the Horn of Africa: Lived Citizenship and Everyday Humanitarianism, IDS Bulletin

-In offering an in-depth account of, and providing the conceptual tools to understand, how these emerging diaspora communities experience and perform political belonging in key urban spaces, the project will also provide important insights for policy-making and practice in relation to migration issues, including in the spheres of community development and integration.
-Findings will also be relevant to homeland actors who engage with diaspora, as well as diaspora communities themselves, and the project has the potential to transform the understanding of relationships between different organs of home states and citizens abroad, not least through its combined focus of analysis of the homeland, the hostland and transnational spaces, and the flows between them.
+In offering an in-depth account of, and providing the conceptual tools to understand, how these emerging diaspora communities experience and perform political belonging in key urban spaces, the project also provided important insights for policy-making and practice in relation to migration issues, including in the spheres of community development and integration.
+Findings are equally relevant to homeland actors who engage with diaspora, as well as diaspora communities themselves, and the project has the potential to transform the understanding of relationships between different organs of home states and citizens abroad, not least through its combined focus of analysis of the homeland, the hostland and transnational spaces, and the flows between them.

 Outputs